Google IP address ranges for outbound SMTP

 For the literal IP addresses of G Suite mail servers, use DNS lookup commands (

 host) to retrieve the SPF records for the domain _spf.google.com:

 This returns a list of the domains included in Google's SPF record, such as:

 _netblocks.google.com, _netblocks2.google.com, _netblocks3.google.com

-Now look up the DNS records associated with those domains, one at a time, like so:
+Now look up the DNS records associated with those domains, one at a time:

-The results of these commands contain the current range of addresses.
+The results contain the current range of addresses.